dmiller/clojure-clr-next/src/Experiments/Benchmarks/TypeDispatch.Benchmark/README.md

 This is similar to the `DispatchBenchmark`.

-I was comparing C# ClojureCLR to F# ClojureCLR.Next code in the general of area of the `Util.equiv`.
+I was comparing C# ClojureCLR to F# ClojureCLR.Next code in the general of area of the `equiv`.
 That code tests for whether a value is 'numeric'.
 The C# code is rather simple:

 ```C#